 Turns out self care is a pretty obvious term, but there’s so many different ways to do it.
 Sure, taking time for a relaxing bath (or on a busy day, even getting a shower in) count, but there are numerous other areas, as well.
 There are actually 6 areas of self care to consider.
 Let’s take a look:

-6 Types of self care
+6 Types & Examples of Self Care

 - Adequate sleep